snow-environment/snow-environment.github.io/README.md

  *  [ServiceNow REST API Documentation](https://www.npmjs.com/package/servicenow-rest-api-with-promise)
  *  [GitHub Repo](https://github.com/SahilRS200/servicenow-rest-api)

- 1. Fork the Project
+ :one:.
+Fork the Project </br>
- 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+ :two:.
+Create your Feature Branch (`git checkout -b feature/AmazingFeature`) </br>
- 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+ :three:.
+Commit your Changes (`git commit -m 'Add some AmazingFeature'`) </br>
- 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+ :four:.
+Push to the Branch (`git push origin feature/AmazingFeature`) </br>
- 5. Open a Pull Request
+ :five:.
+Open a Pull Request </br>

  Also, if you have a suggestion or if you have found a bug, you can fork the repository and create a pull request.
 You can also simply open an issue with tags `BUG` for fixing a issue or `FEATURE` in case you have an idea for improving or adding some new features.
-You can aslo participate in improving the documentation opening a issue with tag `DOC`.
+You can aslo participate in improving the documentation opening a issue with tag `DOC`. </br>
- We highly appreciate giving the project a star! :heart:
+ We highly appreciate giving the project a :star:!

 ### Licence :scroll: